People. (See – I didn’t really need the title on this page).

-People.
-Faces, really; that’s the most interesting bit of any person, and lighting brings the face alive – sometimes almost literally, in the modelmaking department at Wimbledon School of Art
+Jobs and activities are fascinating – but it’s faces, really, that are the most interesting bit of any person, and lighting brings the face alive; sometimes almost literally, in the modelmaking department at Wimbledon School of Art

 Lots of people need headshots – theatre people especially – and I photographed both Monty Python’s Carol Cleveland and director and trainer Mark Wilson in my studio.

 Here’s a young Rowan Atkinson playing golf . . .